Billionaire Profile

 Sexual Harassment and Discrimination Allegations

-Uber faced numerous allegations of sexual harassment and discrimination, leading to investigations and the eventual resignation of Kalanick as CEO.
+Uber faced numerous allegations of sexual harassment and a toxic work environment during Kalanick's leadership, leading to internal investigations and his eventual resignation.

 2017